videolan/vlc-ios/README.md

 This repository has the source code of VLC for iOS and tvOS application.

-It's currently written in Objective-C / Swift and uses VLCKit a libvlc wrapper.
+It's currently written in Objective-C / Swift and uses [VLCKit](https://code.videolan.org/videolan/VLCKit), a libvlc wrapper.

 - [Requirements](#requirements)
 - [Building](#building)